langgenius/dify-docs/en/getting-started/install-self-hosted/docker-compose.md

 > [!IMPORTANT]
 >
 > Dify 0.6.12 has introduced significant enhancements to Docker Compose deployment, designed to improve your setup and update experience.
-For more information, read our [release log](https://github.com/langgenius/dify/releases/tag/0.6.12).
+For more information, read the [README.md](https://github.com/langgenius/dify/blob/main/docker/README.md).